melezhik/SparrowCI/README.md

 ## Default task

-SparrowCI pipeline should have one task, marked as default ( `default: true` flag ), scenario would start execution from the default task.
+SparrowCI pipeline should have one task, marked as default ( `default: true` flag ), scenario starts execution from the default task.

 ## Artifacts